modular-things/modular-things/log/2022-12_jakes-fixed-point-log.md

 w/o the reducing term we overrun the `twoDA` etc calcs when our accels are, like, greater than 1 unit/sec in real space, lol.
 So - that's feeling stable for now, I think I can rest easy on those laurels for the holiday, proceeding with sequential motion when I return / when I get into machines next.

+## 2023 01 12

+OK I'm back to try to merge this into main, but have just noticed that -ve deltas produce not-good results, like, even bad, haha - no motion!

+Should be simple enough, applying an abs() somewhere it isn't yet...

+---

+## Before the Merge

+- use velocity mode ~ randomly
+- use .absolute mode ~ randomly
+- likewise .retarget, for ~ following algos

 ---

 ## Perf Goals